 There are a number of organizations that support free movers in finding a study place in their favorite country.
 For some countries, as for example Australia, it is common practice to enlist the service of a placement agency.
 In other countries, this practice is less common.
 The advisory and placement service is usually free of charge, as the agencies are funded by the universities that they are cooperating with.
 These are some of the free agencies:

-GOstralia!-GOzealand! (website available in German only) is an organization representing Australian and New Zealand universities in Germany and has specialized in arranging stays in the land of down under for students and doctoral candidates who want to go abroad as free movers.
+GOstralia!-GOmerica! (website available in German only) is an organization representing Australian, American and New Zealand universities in Germany and has specialized in arranging stays in the U.S. and in the land of down under for students and doctoral candidates who want to go abroad as free movers.
 The organization’s advisors answer any questions regarding universities, programs of study, entire bachelor and master degree programs, double degrees, and doctoral programs.
 They advise on costs, financing options, and internal scholarships.
-This service is funded by Australian and New Zealand universities and is free of charge for students.
+This service is funded by Australian and American universities and is free of charge for students.

 Ranke Heinemann Institute

 The Ranke Heinemann Institute (website available in German only) is a non-profit organization fostering and supporting the exchange between all Australian and New Zealand higher education institutions.
 Just as GOstralia!-GOmerica!, the institute arranges stays in the land of down under for free movers.
 Their service is free of charge.
 The institute’s services comprise academic advising and assistance in the application process.
 Moreover, the organization also awards full-ride and partial scholarships as well as scholarships covering travel expenses

 College Contact represents over 230 institutions in 40 countries all around the world and arranges study places for students in bachelor’s and master's programs.
 They provide support during the application process and give advice on funding and scholarship options (only available in German).